jarus10/python-script/README.md

-# 🔐 Cybersecurity & Utilities Toolkit
+# 🔐 Python Cybersecurity Toolkit Collection

 This repository contains a collection of Python mini-projects that I built while learning **cybersecurity and Python programming**.
 Each script focuses on a different concept: **network scanning, password security, and encryption techniques**.

 The idea behind this repo is to practice Python while applying it to real-world security concepts.

 ---